tanvirr007/CustomROM_build_guide_aosp/README.md

 Here,

--b stand for branch
+-b stands for branch

-13 stand for branch name
+13 stands for branch name and

-device/xiaomi/spes stands for targeted path
+device/xiaomi/spes for targeted path

 ```bash